Implicit vs Unfolded Graph Neural Networks: Datasets, Experiment Details, and Model Specifications

 \subsection{Specific Attention Formula}

-While the proposed attention mechanism can in principle adopt any concave, non-decreasing function $\rho$, in this work we restrict $\rho$ to a single functional form that is sufficiently flexible to effectively accommodate all experimental scenarios.
+We adapt the TWIRLS model from \citep{yang2021} as the basis for UGNNs with an optional attention layer that is determined by the $\rho$ function in (\ref{eq:general_unfolded_objective}).
+While the attention mechanism can in principle adopt any concave, non-decreasing function $\rho$, in this work we restrict $\rho$ to a single functional form that is sufficiently flexible to effectively accommodate all experimental scenarios.
 Specifically, we adopt

 where $p$, $\bar T$, and $\bar \tau$ are non-negative hyperparameters and $\rho_0 = \frac{2-p}{p}\bar \tau^p$ is a constant that ensures $\rho$ is continuous.
 Additionally, the gradient of $\rho$ produces the attention score function (akin to $\gamma$ in the main paper) given by